maciekgroch/maciek_learns_algorithms/README.md

 One note is I do not share code I used to solve programming assignments as that would not be fair.

-I also followed the book on algorithms:
+I also followed the books on algorithms:

 * Dasgupta, Sanjoy, Christos H. Papadimitriou, and Umesh V. Vazirani.
 *Algorithms*.
 Boston: McGraw-Hill Higher Education, 2008